boonyarit-iamsaard/boonyarit-iamsaard/README.md

 ### Current Project

 - [ ] [Hotel Management System](https://github.com/boonyarit-iamsaard/hotel-management-system) - A custom-built solution for a local hotel to manage room bookings, payments, guest information, and daily operations through an admin dashboard.
-Developed with Next.js.
+Developed with Next.js and tRPC.